sicpa-dlab/afj-react-native-training/wallet/README.md

 yarn install

 # Prebuilding both Android and iOS
+# note: the warnings displayed in this step are fine
 yarn prebuild

 # Building android
 yarn android

 # Building iOS
+# note: this will only work on macOS
+# note: this will throw an error as it does not work in
+#       a simulator.
+You can launch the app with xcode
 yarn ios

+# Again, only required for iOS builds
+open ios/UniccWalletWorkshop.xcworkspace/

 # Starting the dev server
 yarn start